zachho9/Nvidia-Stock-Price-Prediction/README.md

 # Note:
-The API is currently not working (as of August 2025).
+The Streamlit application is currently not working (likely API error, as of August 2025).
 Please refer to the video demonstration of the application here: https://youtu.be/xmetGvT99fw

 # Nvidia-Stock-Price-Prediction
 ## Toolkit